Hooked Fisherman

 Less effective in very calm conditions where a more subtle action is needed

-This is the plug I'd put in someone's tackle box if they were new to CT striper fishing and could only bring one lure.
-White and chartreuse are your core colors.
-Fish it with a slow to medium retrieve; let the current do the work.
+Among CT surfcasters, this is often the plug recommended to someone new to striper fishing who can only carry one lure.
+White and chartreuse are the core colors most anglers reach for first.
+Fish it with a slow to medium retrieve and let the current do the work.

 Yo-Zuri Crystal Minnow